-All women are born with the specific number of eggs, about 2 million, that will be released over the course of their lives up till their menopause.
+All women are born with a specific number of eggs, about 2 million, which are released over the course of their lives up until their menopause.
 Women’s bodies are unable to generate new oocytes.
 Our body is only able to generate eggs whilst we are growing inside our mother’s womb.

 This ovarian reserve of 2 million eggs that we have when we are born reduces quite considerably during puberty to between 400,000 and 500,000 oocytes.
 Unfortunately, human eggs, just like chicken eggs, have an expiry date.
 Just like other human body organs are “programmed” by nature to last us for a specific time (e.g. placenta – 9 months, milk teeth – a few years), female egg quality deteriorates with age and oocytes inevitably lose their ability to generate a pregnancy once we reach 35 to 40 years of age.